 A divorce case or child custody case is much more akin to a process than a one-day event.
 While you will certainly have days that are important in your case- mediations (we will talk more about what mediation is later), hearings, a trial, etc.- your case is mostly full of days where nothing formal is going on.
 Many days will go by without any updates from your attorney.
 The reason for that is that things do not happen in your case every day.
 Most of the time there will not be anything going on in your case.
 Your attorney and your opposing party’s attorney may be negotiating or figuring out what is coming next in your case, but there will seem like there is a lot of downtime in your case.

 My point in telling you all this is not to discourage you from filing a family law case.
 On the contrary, I am telling you this to inform you of what you are likely to encounter so that you are not unprepared.
 Knowing what is coming down the pike in your case should cause you to feel empowered and ready to go.
 You will meet setbacks, frustrating events, and a lot of downtime in your case.
 Better to know that now than to be surprised later on.

 Interview lawyers early and often- before your case even begins

-Most family law cases come down to a number of factors that you will be working to be decided in your favor.
+Most family law cases come down to several factors that you will be working to be decided in your favor.
 At the same time, your spouse will be doing the same thing.
-This is the tough part of a legal case- there is somebody who is actively working to stop you from doing what you would like to.
+This is the tricky part of a legal case- there is somebody who is actively working to stop you from doing what you would like to.
 I can't think of any other profession (other than athletics) where you have an opposing party constantly playing defense against you as we see in the law.